TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

 Function call semantics are described in more detail in section :ref:`calls`.
-A function call always assigns values to all parameters mentioned in the parameter list, either from position arguments, from keyword arguments, or from default values.
+A function call always assigns values to all parameters mentioned in the parameter list, either kutoka position arguments, kutoka keyword arguments, or kutoka default values.
 If the form "``*identifier``" is present, it is initialized to a tuple receiving any excess positional parameters, defaulting to the empty tuple.
 If the form "``**identifier``" is present, it is initialized to a new